 As scholars today continue to decipher Sappho’s works, we are pleasantly surprised to learn how she wrote her poems.
 Often they are related to love, longing, loss and desire.
 She is also quite reflective.
 From surviving papyrus fragments we have learnt that sometimes she wrote her poems in the first person, somewhat of an innovation during ancient times.
 It is from one of her ‘first person’ poems that we learn of a daughter that she once had.
 This is important because there has always been some confusion about whether or not she was married.
 (Some accounts say she was married to a man named Cercylas, a rich merchant.)

 With much of her work and life shrouded in mystery, even her death is somewhat puzzling.
 It is believed she died around 570 BCE, distress and overwrought, jumping to her death over a cliff, presumably after a love affair with a man named Phaon went horribly wrong.
 Many scholars believe this to be untrue, a legend fabricated to deflect from her reputed affairs with her own sex.
 Really, who cares ?
 We should be turning our attention to the legacy she left us as a poet, not her sexual preferences.

-Photo Credit: Both the header image of an attic red-figure vase featuring Sappho, circa 470 BC and the Roman bust of Sappho are public domain.
-The image of a Sappho poem on a 3rd century BCE papyrus is used under the Creative Commons Attribution-ShareAlike 2.5 license.
+Photo Credit: All images used are in the public domain except the Sappho poem on a 3rd century BCE papyrus which is used under the Creative Commons Attribution-ShareAlike 2.5 license.